zhang1980s/ec2-ena-express-lab/README.md

 #### Project Structure

-The project is organized into three separate Pulumi stacks:
+The project is organized into four separate Pulumi stacks:

 ```
 pulumi/